Sunday, July 31, 2022

 Giving credit where it's due

 A few weeks ago, Fr.
 Z. said that something terrible was about to happen.
 Most people who commented on it seemed to think he sounded hysterical.
 I figured it was about the diocese of Chicago and didn't see how that was going to affect everyone and because I've been terribly disappointed in his judgment before, I dismissed it as Fr. being overly dramatic again.
-Well, right after that the DC Cardinal struck down the TLM to three places, the bishop of Savannah made his move and now my bishop has taken 21, traditional Masses and reduced them to 8, with only 3, being in an actual consecrated church.
+Well, right after that warning, the DC Cardinal struck down the TLM to three places, the bishop of Savannah made his move and now my bishop has taken 21, traditional Masses and reduced them to 8, with only 3, being in an actual consecrated church.
 Who's next?
 I guess this is all part of a plan.
 It looks like Fr.
 Z. was on to something after all.

 My old parish is one of the 8, that has had a temporary stay but St. Francis DeSales in Benedict, Maryland will not be able to continue.
 Rocky and I drive from Virginia to Benedict every week because Mass there is so beautiful and the preaching is so sterling and unlike Northern Virginia, the people are not snooty.
 We also enjoy the ride in the country.
 What a sad, cruel blow to the fine people who have worked and sacrificed to make that parish so dear.